edwins705/PokePedometer/README.md

 7) Run project (bottom left toolbar)

 ## Configure on BU Eng-Grid
-1) Transferr the pokemoneter folder to eng-grid
+1) Transfer the pokemoneter folder to eng-grid
 2) In the pokemoneter folder on eng-grid, run
 ```
 qmake